malston/tkgi-pipeline-standards/README.md

 | cluster-mgmt | To be migrated | Migration planned for future sprint |
 | cert-mgmt  | To be migrated | Migration planned for future sprint |
 | trident    | To be migrated | Migration planned for future sprint |

-### Reference Implementation Templates

-This repository contains reference implementations for several CI/CD patterns, including:

-- **Kustomize Template**: For kustomize-based Kubernetes projects
-- **Helm Template**: For Helm chart repositories
-- **CLI Tool Template**: For command-line tool management

-For detailed information about available templates and usage instructions, see the [Reference Templates documentation](./reference/TEMPLATES.md).

-For instructions on using the template generator tool, see the [template generator quick start guide](./template-generator/QUICK-START.md).